hashicorp/terraform-provider-google/website/docs/r/logging_project_sink.html.markdown

   }
 }

-# A bucket to storage logs in.
+# A bucket to store logs in
 resource "google_storage_bucket" "log-bucket" {
     name     = "my-unique-logging-bucket"
 }